absmach/propeller-docs/docs/zephyr-setup.md

    west flash
    ```

+   NOTE:

+   - Use `west flash --erase` if the board has residual firmware causing conflicts.
-   NOTE: Ensure that `west espressif monitor` is not running when you attempt to flash the firmware.
+   - Ensure that `west espressif monitor` is not running when you attempt to flash the firmware.
 It keeps the serial port busy, preventing the `west flash` command from accessing it.

 #### Monitor the Output